sylabs/singularity/CONTRIBUTING.md

 1. Follow the existing code style precedent, especially for C. For Go, you will mostly conform to the style and form enforced by the "go fmt" and "golint" tools for proper formatting.
+1. If you modify the starter C code, make sure to run `go clean -cache` before building.
+The Go toolchain does not automatically detect changes to C code, so you must clear the cache to ensure that the changes are included in the build.
 1. For any new functionality, please write appropriate go tests that will run as part of the Continuous Integration (Circle CI) system.
 1. Make sure that the project's default copyright and header have been included